How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 Different people think about influencers in different ways, but here’s how we tend to break them down:

-- Nano-influencers: These are the smallest type of influencers, typically with only a thousand or so followers consisting mostly of family and friends.
+• Nano-influencers: These are the smallest type of influencers, typically with only a thousand or so followers consisting mostly of family and friends.
 They’re typically too small for companies to bother with, but they do come in useful when it comes to word of mouth.

-- Micro-influencers: These weigh in towards the middle of the spectrum, usually with around 10,000-100,000 followers.
+• Micro-influencers: These weigh in towards the middle of the spectrum, usually with around 10,000-100,000 followers.
 They’re usually specialists in their field, and they’ve earned their following through the consistent creation of high quality content.

-- Macro-influencers: These are the biggest influencers with millions of followers.
+• Macro-influencers: These are the biggest influencers with millions of followers.
 Many of these are either traditional celebrities or the biggest, most famous superstars of new media.
 However, their large and highly engaged audience will come at a high cost.

-As we’ve already established, different influencers charge various amounts for different services.
-If you can’t afford a macro influencer, perhaps it’s time to focus on more affordable micro and nano-influencers.
+And remember, if you can’t afford a macro influencer, perhaps it’s time to focus on more affordable micro and nano-influencers.

 PC personalities, console creators, mobile gaming influencers, and more!